dahak-metagenomics/dahak/CONTRIBUTING.md

 11. When you're ready to have the pull request reviewed, please mention @brooksph, @charlesreid1, @kternus, @stephenturner, @ctb or anyone else on the list of [collaborators](https://github.com/dahak-metagenomics/dahak/settings/collaboration) plus the comment `ready for review`.
 Often pull requests will require changes, need more work before they can be merged, or simply need to be addressed later.
 Adding tags can help with organizing.
 Check out this list for some examples of [tags](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#pull-request-labels).

-12. Once your issue has been reviewed an merged, stand-up, throw your hands in the air, and do a little dance.
-You're officially a GitHub master and a contributor to the dahak project.
-We hold you in the highest of regards.
+12. Once your issue has been reviewed an merged, stand-up, throw your hands in the air, and do a little dance; you're officially a GitHub master and a contributor to the dahak project – we hold you in the highest of regards.

 ## My pull request has been merged.
 What do I do now?

 Before continuing on your journey towards your next pull request, there are a couple of steps that you need take to clean up your local copy of dahak.
 ```
 git checkout master
-git pull dib master
+git pull master
 git branch -d fix/brief_issue_description     # delete the branch locally
 git push origin :fix/brief_issue_description  # delete the branch on your GitHub fork
 ```